illoquehambre/illoquehambre/README.md

 <br>
 <p align="center">
-  Hi, I'm Ignacio Moreno, Web Developer/Coder 🥷,  Learner 👨‍💻  from Spain.
-Currently living in Galway - Ireland.
+  Hi, I'm Ignacio Moreno, Web Developer/Coder 🥷,  Learner 👨‍💻  from Sevilla, Spain.
   <br>

   <br>
-  🎓 I´ve finished my studies of  Multi-platform App Development (NFQ Level 6) at <a href="https://triana.salesianos.edu">Salesians of St. Peter College</a> on June 2023.
+  🎓 I´ve finished my studies of  Multi-platform App Development  at <a href="https://triana.salesianos.edu">Salesians of St. Peter College</a> on June 2023.
   <br>
   💻 I love to learn new technologies and frameworks!.
   <br>
-  🧑‍💼 I’m currently looking for a new job opportunnity in Ireland after finishing an internship.
+  🧑‍💼 I’m currently looking for a new job opportunnity while I develop projects by my own.
   <br>
 </p>